b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

        (SELECT L.city FROM locations AS L WHERE U.location_id = L.id) AS city
 FROM users AS U
 ```
 In this example the zipcode and the city are retrieved from the locations table using sub-selects in the select clause.
+The sub-selects are written as select statements inside parenthesis.
+They need an `AS` clause to specific the column name.
+The `SELECT` clause in the sub-select chooses one expression which could be a scalar calculation (X+1), an aggregate calculation (SUM(X)), a single column (X), or a literal constant like 42 or '90210'.
+The `WHERE` clause in the sub-select specifies how to find the rows in the second table and usually refers to some columns in the first table.

+Sub-selects are expected to return a single value, perfect for this use case.
 The relationship used here is the location_id in the users table matches an id in the locations table.
-If this relationship is N:1 every sub-select will return 1 value.
+If this relationship is N:1 every sub-select will return one value.
 Otherwise, an error will be thrown if a sub-select returns more than 1 value or a `NULL` will be returned for rows where the sub-select does not find any values.

 ## Tip #2: Use a `JOIN` to get 1 or more columns from another table